 For the quintic threefold, $N_1=2875$ was found by Schubert in the 19th century, $N_2=609250$ was found by Katz in 1985 \cite{katzenumerative}, and $N_3$ was correctly discovered by physicists Candelas-de la Ossa-Green-Parkes \cite{CANDELAS199121} in 1991, who found a formula for the number of rational degree $k$ curves, which they denoted $n_k$ and which are related to the $N_k$ above in a subtle way.
 This came from the sum over instantons via Equation (5.13) in \cite{CANDELAS199121}

 with $n_1 = 2875, n_2 = 609250,$ and so on.
 Givental proved this formula in \cite{givental1998mirrorformulaquinticthreefolds}, and one can ask for similar formulas in more general spaces.
-Due to the strength of localization arguments in equivariant cohomology, our focus will be on tree-level Gromov-Witten invariants computed as sum over trees from torus-fixed loci in the presence of a holomorphic action of $\mathbb{T}$ on $X$, where $\mathbb{T}$ is a finite product of copies of $S^1$ and $\C^*$.
+Due to the combinatorial description of the domain of a genus $0$ stable map, genus $0$ Gromov-Witten invariants are often referred to as ``tree-level."
+It should be emphasized that this exposition is in not meant to replace the many excellent surveys and works such as Kontsevich-Manin \cite{KontsevichManin_1994}, Behrend-Manin \cite{behrend1995stacksstablemapsgromovwitten}, Manin \cite{maninfrobenius}, and Fulton-Pandharipande \cite{fulton1997notesstablemapsquantum}.
+Rather, this covers enough background to elucidate some historically significant examples, and is focused on empowering the reader to work examples.
+Due to the strength of localization arguments in equivariant cohomology, tree-level Gromov-Witten invariants can be computed as sum over trees from torus-fixed loci in the presence of a holomorphic action of $\mathbb{T}$ on $X$, where $\mathbb{T}$ is a finite product of copies of $S^1$ and $\C^*$.
 As a warm-up for computing Gromov-Witten invariants, we recall some classical calculations of enumerative invariants of well-known spaces.